fog/fog/lib/fog/vcloud_director/README.md

 to improve the performance, otherwise it will make as many requests as items are in the collection.

-You can disable lazy load using the explict caller and passing a *false*
+You can disable lazy load using the explicit caller and passing a *false*
 option: `vdc.vapps.all(false)`.

 Attributes showing the value **NonLoaded** will be populated when accessing the